 GEM is excited to have Colleen Cidade serve as our Board President!

 Program Support Technician

 Disability and Communication Access Board

 Kamaile serves as the Secretary on the GEM Executive Board.
 She was born and raised on the Big Island in a town called Ocean View in Ka‘u.
 Kamaile graduated from Kamehameha Schools Kapalama campus on O'ahu.
-She obtained an Associate’s in International Business degree from Remington College and is currently pursuing her B.A. degree in Public Administration.
+She obtained an Associate’s in International Business degree from Remington College and received her Bachelor's Degree in Public Administration.

 Kamaile’s interest in GEM started when she began her journey at DCAB.
 She was immediately fascinated by ASL and wanted to learn more in order to effectively communicate with other members of DCAB.
 Since then, Kamaile has learned basic conversation signs and hopes to continue learning ASL and hopes to continue learning about Deaf culture through schooling and by interacting with members of the Deaf community.

 Financial Management Analyst

 Naval Health Clinic – Pearl Harbor